Lúcio Mauro Vinhas de Souza

-Lúcio Vinhas de Souza is a Brazilian-born Portuguese economist.
+Lúcio Vinhas de Souza is an American-Portuguese economist.
 His main research areas are global macroeconomics, development economics, monetary economics, finance and country risk, with extensive work experience at the developed economies of the European Union and the US, and in several emerging market regions, from the former Soviet Union to East Asia, Africa and Latin America.

 Born in Salvador, Bahia, Brazil, he has B.A. and M.Sc. degrees in economics by the Faculdade de Economia da Universidade Nova de Lisboa (FE/UNL) in Lisbon, Portugal, and a Ph.D. in economics by the Erasmus University in Rotterdam, the Netherlands.
+He became a United States citizen in 2026, the year the U.S. commemorated its 250th birthday, the United States Semiquincentennial.